Learning (Psychology)

 • Negative punishment is removing a stimulus to decrease behavior.

-You can learn more about Skinner’s box and reinforcement schedules on the main page, but for now let’s skip to the third main method of learning…
+You can learn more about Skinner's box and reinforcement schedules on the main page, but let's skip to the third primary learning method...

 Observational Learning

-Albert Bandura did the early ground work on observational learning.
-According to him, observational learning is a form of social learning that happens when we watch other people.
+Albert Bandura did the early groundwork on observational learning.
+According to him, observational learning is a form of social learning that happens when we watch others.
 The best real-world example of this is his Bobo Doll Experiment.

 bobo doll experiment

-In 1961, he placed children in a room with some adults and a large bobo doll clown.
-The children were split into two groups: one group saw the adults act mean towards the doll, the other’s didn’t pay much attention to the doll.
+In 1961, he placed children in a room with some adults and a giant Bobo doll clown.
+The children were split into two groups: one group saw the adults act mean towards the doll, and the other didn't pay much attention to the doll.

-After the children watched the adults “play” for 10 minutes, they were moved into another room with more exciting toys.
-The intent was to then take the toys away and frustrate the children.
-Albert Bandura then did exactly that and moved them into a third room with a Bobo doll.
+After the children watched the adults "play" for 10 minutes, they were moved into another room with more exciting toys.
+The intent was to take the toys away and frustrate the children.
+Albert Bandura moved them into a third room with a Bobo doll.

-The goal was to see how the children reacted to the Bobo doll when they were frustrated.
-The group that saw the adults acting in a violent manner like hitting, kicking, and yelling the doll… acted the same way!
+The goal was to observe the children's reactions to the Bobo doll when frustrated.
+The group that saw the adults acting in a violent manner, like hitting, kicking, and yelling at the doll... acted the same way!

-This proves we can learn behaviors and re-enact them by watching how others act.
+This proves we can learn and re-enact behaviors by watching others act.

 Latent Learning